Subscribe to Our Blog

 - Triangulate a Reality Check.
 Take inputs from historical data, what your team is telling you and what you’re being asked to deliver to pressure test your number.

 - Inspect Your Pipeline.
 Ask about what changed in each deal, how likely each one is to close, deal activity, and identify deals not following the sales process.
 The 4-point deal inspection is handy here.

-- Conduct Data-Driven 1:1s.
-Rather than asking your reps to go down the list and report everything that’s happening in their territory, come to your 1:1s with a point of view backed by data.
+- Conduct Data-Driven One-on-Ones.
+Rather than asking your reps to go down the list and report everything that’s happening in their territory, come to your one-on-one sales meetings with a point of view backed by data.
 Spend your time strategizing instead of summarizing.